Jsonldresume/lab-web/docs/technology/README.md

 # Technology

 A credit to all the projects and open source packages that have helped during the building of this project.
-Truly, without these projects, Reactive Resume wouldn't exist.
+Truly, without these projects, Reactive Resume wouldn't exist, and it was much harder to build jsonldresume lab-web.

 ## ReactJS + Hooks 🎉